-• U-M completed 116 plan reviews between July 1, 2020 and June 30, 2021, with 14 requiring a separate SESC Plan review and approval.
-Sites with greater than one acre of earth disturbance are evaluated as required to meet the PCSW control requirements.
+• U-M completed 121 plan reviews between July 1, 2021 and June 30, 2022, with four (4) requiring a formal SESC Plan review and approval.
+Sites with greater than one acre of earth disturbance are evaluated to ensure they meet the PCSW control requirements.